zachary-florez/zachary-florez.github.io/_pages/about.md

 </pre>

 My name is Zach, I am currently a Software Engineer in Phoenix, Arizona.
-In my current role at Amex I work on modernizing payments for merchant globaly, building solutions to complex features for our in-memory computing payment engine.
+In my current role at Amex I work on modernizing payments for merchants globaly, building solutions to complex features for our in-memory computing payment engine.

 I earned my Bachelor of Science in Computer Science from the University of Arizona in 2022 and have been working in the field ever since.